OpenPhysProject/OpenPhys/docs/newSiteDocs/05_Search_Engine_Optimization.md

 discovered.
 If you want people to use your site, this would be step number one.

 #### How
-1. In index.html, replace <title> and <meta name="description"> with appropriate values for your site.
+1. In index.html, replace title and meta description with appropriate values for your site.
 2. This [guide to SEO](https://ma.ttias.be/technical-guide-seo/) can help with other steps.

 ####Next Doc